gasdyueer/toyxyz_manager-zh/README.md

 # ToyXYZ Manager (ComfyUI Asset Manager)

-**ToyXYZ Manager** is a powerful local asset management tool designed for ComfyUI.
-It streamlines the management of models, workflows, prompts, and gallery images scattered across complex folder structures, providing advanced features like automatic metadata syncing with Civitai, workflow visualization, and efficient file previews.
+**ToyXYZ Manager** is a comprehensive local asset management tool specifically designed for **ComfyUI**.
+It bridges the gap between your file system and ComfyUI, providing a streamlined interface to manage models, workflows, prompts, and gallery images.

+With advanced features like automatic metadata syncing with Civitai, instant workflow visualization, and seamless "Copy to ComfyUI" integration, ToyXYZ Manager significantly enhances your AI generation workflow.

+---

 ## ✨ Key Features

 ### 1. 📦 Model Manager

-- **Comprehensive Support**: Manage all ComfyUI model types including Checkpoints, LoRAs, VAEs, Embeddings, ControlNets, and Upscale Models.
+- **Unified Management**: Organize Checkpoints, LoRAs, VAEs, Embeddings, ControlNets, and Upscale Models in one place.
-- **Smart Previews**: Play video previews (`.mp4`, `.webm`) and animated GIFs alongside standard images (`.png`, `.jpg`, `.webp`).
+- **Smart Previews**: Automatically plays video previews (`.mp4`, `.webm`) and animated GIFs alongside standard images.
-- **Auto Metadata Matching**:
+- **Civitai Integration**:
-  - Calculates file hashes to retrieve accurate model details from Civitai.
+  - **Auto-Match**: Calculates file hashes to automatically fetch metadata (Creator, Version Info, Trigger Words) from Civitai.
-  - Automatically fetches trigger words, version descriptions, and creator info.
-- **ComfyUI Integration**:
+  - **One-Click Download**: Download new models directly via Civitai or Hugging Face URLs.
-  - **Copy Node**: Select a model and click `📋 Copy Node` to generate a node snippet ready to paste properly into ComfyUI.
+- **Seamless Copy**: Select a model and click `📋 Copy Node` to generate a node snippet that can be **pasted directly** into your ComfyUI canvas (Ctrl+V).
-- **Download Manager**:
-  - Download models directly via Civitai or Hugging Face URLs.
-  - Smart collision handling with options to rename or overwrite existing files.

 ### 2. 🖼️ Gallery Manager

-- **Visual Browser**: A dedicated mode for browsing your generated images and videos.
+- **High-Performance Browser**: Browses thousands of generated images and videos with zero lag, thanks to optimized background scanning and caching.
-- **Detailed Info Panel**: View essential file information such as filename, resolution, file size, and creation date at a glance.
+- **Metadata Inspector**: View generation parameters (Prompt, Sampler, Seed, etc.) embedded in your images.
-- **Fullscreen Preview**: Click on any image in the preview pane to view it in full-screen mode for detailed inspection.
+- **Fullscreen Preview**: Double-click or use the preview pane to inspect details in full resolution.
+- **Duplicate Detection**: (Optional) Intelligent warning system for duplicate files (disabled in Gallery mode for a cleaner view).

 ### 3. 🔄 Workflow Manager

-- **Visualization**: Preview the structure of your ComfyUI workflow files (`.json`) without opening them.
+- **Visualizer**: Preview the structure of `.json` workflow files without opening ComfyUI.
-- **Drag & Drop**: Drag workflow files from the manager directly into ComfyUI to load them instantly.
+- **Smart Copy**:
+  - Copy workflows to clipboard in a format that ComfyUI recognizes as **"Paste Nodes"**.
+  - Automatically handles subgraphs and converts link formats for maximum compatibility.

 ### 4. 📝 Prompt Manager

-- **Library System**: Save and organize your frequently used positive and negative prompts.
+- **Library System**: Save, edit, and organize positive/negative prompts.
-- **Tagging**: Categorize prompts with tags for quick filtering.
+- **Tagging & Filtering**: meaningful tags for quick retrieval.
-- **One-Click Copy**: Easily copy prompt sets to your clipboard.
+- **Example Images**: Associate example images with your prompts to remember their effects.

-### 5. 📊 Task Monitor & Queue
+### 5. 🛠️ Power User Tools

-- **Background Tasks**: Track the progress of file scanning, hash calculations, and downloads.
-- **Smart Clear**: The "Clear Done" feature automatically removes completed, failed, or "not found" tasks from the list, keeping your view clean.

-### 6. 🔍 Search & Filter

-- **Real-time Filtering**: Instantly search for files within the current folder.
+- **Task Monitor**: Real-time tracking of background tasks (hashing, downloading, scanning).
-- **Deep Search**: Recursively search for files across all subdirectories.
+- **Global Search**: Recursively search for files across your entire library.
+- **Notes**: Add Markdown notes to any model or file for personal reference.

 ---

-## 🛠️ Installation & Usage
+## 🚀 Installation

-### Requirements
+### Prerequisites

-- **OS**: Windows 10/11 (Recommended)
+- **OS**: Windows 10/11
 - **Python**: 3.10 or higher
-- **Dependencies**: `PySide6`, `requests`, `Pillow`, `markdown`, `markdownify`
+- **ComfyUI**: (Optional, but recommended for full integration)

-### Installation Steps
+### Setup Guide

-1. **Clone or Download the Repository**
+1. **Clone the Repository**

    ```bash
    git clone https://github.com/toyxyz/toyxyz_manager.git
    cd toyxyz_manager
    ```

-2. **Set Up a Virtual Environment** (Recommended)
+2. **Create a Virtual Environment** (Recommended)

    ```bash
    python -m venv venv